Accounts & Eligibility - Retirees

 • A faculty or research faculty member may be awarded emeritus status.

-If the retiree gains an HR affiliation that entitles them to expanded IT services, OIT will automatically provision them accordingly.
-The retiree may or may not be able to access their pre-retirement Google Drive and Microsoft OneDrive files depends on how much time has passed since their retirement date.
+The retiree may or may not be able to access their pre-retirement Google Drive and Microsoft OneDrive files depending on how much time has passed since their retirement date.

 Within 90 days of retirement: Data is available; most services are active